univ-ai/TransferLearning-ai1-fall2019/lecture.md

 - cross-lingual adaptation for few shot learning of resource poor languages (english->nepali for example)

 ---

+>*Transfer Learning taked DL out of the sole hands of the bigcos like Google and Microsoft and puts it into out hands.*

+##[fit] It democratizes Deep Learning

+Even if more compute is needed, people can come together to do it on a base set of data..

+---

+## Our process of ever increasing sophistication

+1. We train a simple dog-vs-cats classifier with data augmentation and regularization (because its a small data set).
+We gain no benefits from the large amount of pretrained models out there, and thus from other images people have seen

+2. We construct features from the output of a pre-trained model on our dataset and save these features in a hdf5 file.
+These features are then used in a fully connected MLP classifier to do dogs vs cats.
+We are getting some benefit from pretrained models.
+We cant do data augmentation any more

+3. We now put the pretrained models as our "convolutional base" and slap on some fully connected layers.
+We freeze the convolutional base and train with a mediumish learning rate.
+This is similar to (2) except we have a bigger network at a good init point and we only explore the subspace of the new weights.
+We can now bring back data augmentation.

+4. Now we slowly unfreeze the convolutional base.
+We must use small learning rates not to upset the weights from the pre-trained model.
+But we are now training on the full space of weights, with the new data, and can drive the classifier to specialize in dogs vs cats.
+We can also have data augmentation.
+Additionally we'll use some more tricks.

+---

 ## Sequential Transfer learning: Using a pre-trained net